pgpxxx10/Intro/README.md

 - 👀 I’m interested in data science.
 I started my study in September 2020.
 I learning data field technologies, languages (Python, SQL),
 - 🌱  I’m currently learning programming in Python for  Data Scientists.
       My main sources of knowledge are cognitive class, Github, books, DataCamp, Kaggle.
-- 🎯 My goal is to learn Python, SQL, and  Power BI and find my first job as a Data Scientist field in mid-2021.
+- 🎯 My goal is to learn Python, SQL, and  Power BI and find my first job as a Data Scientist field in 2022.
-- 💞️ I’m looking to collaborate and to learn together by creating new projects that include data mining, exploratory, forecasting, statistic, ML and AI for buisssnes.
-I would like to practice my skills.
+- 💞️ I’m looking to collaborate and to learn together by creating new projects.
 - 📫 How to reach me: sent me an email. <piotrpgud@gmail.com>

 <!---